-Some were jailed when King Salman or his predecessor, King Abdullah were in charge.
-They include the citizen-journalist Raif Badawi, who was sentenced to 10 years in prison and 1,000 lashes in 2012 for “insulting Islam.”
-Others are the victims of the crackdown launched in the autumn of 2017 by the new crown prince, his son Mohammad bin Salman (MBS).
+Some were arrested many years ago, under the late King Abdullah or when the current king, Salman, was crown prince and in control.
+They include the citizen-journalist Raif Badawi, who was sentenced in 2012 to 10 years in prison and 1,000 lashes for “insulting Islam.”
+Others are the victims of the crackdown launched in the autumn of 2017 by the current crown prince, his son Mohammad bin Salman (MBS).

-When the trials start, it can be terrible.
-A death sentence has been requested by the prosecution for Salman al Awdah.
-One journalist, the poet Fayez Ben Damakh, has completely disappeared.
-He has been missing since September 2017, when he was on the point of launching a TV news channel in Kuwait.
-The Kuwaiti media say he was extradited to Saudi Arabia and was imprisoned there.
+Another journalist, the poet Fayez Ben Damakh, has simply disappeared.
+There has been no trace of him since September 2017, when he was about to launch a TV news channel in Kuwait.
+The Kuwaiti media say he was extradited to Saudi Arabia and imprisoned there.